Cody Wyoming has a number of quality accommodations from which to choose, depending upon your taste.

-Agnes went to work for a guy named Buffalo Bill for whom the town was named at the Cody Enterprise newspaper and a few years later, she and Mark bought the empty lot across the street from the paper.
+Agnes went to work for a guy named Buffalo Bill for whom the town was named at the Cody Enterprise newspaper.
+A few years later, she and Mark bought the empty lot across the street from the paper.
 They first built a boarding house and later all sorts of businesses on that lot.

 Agnes was a mover and shaker.
 She organized any number of social gatherings in the community, fundraisers and charities and more.
 But she also helped establish Cody’s first radio station and the Chamber of Commerce.

-She donated land for the Cody airport and after Buffalo Bill died in 1917, the first organizational meeting for a Buffalo Bill Historical Center was held in the Chamberlin Hotel.
+She donated land for the Cody airport.
+After Buffalo Bill died in 1917, the first organizational meeting for a Buffalo Bill Historical Center was held in the Chamberlin Hotel.